raynamharris/SingleNeuronSeq_bin/README.md

 Rayna M Harris
 Last edited March 2, 2016

 This git repository contains only the scripts used for read processing and analysis.
 The data and results are stored elsewhere.

-For this project, I sequenced **56 samples**, so I had to write a lot of for loops and learn how to launch many jobs at once.
+For this project, I sequenced 56 samples, so I had to write a lot of for loops and learn how to launch many jobs at once.
+I came up with a **three-step solution to pseudo-parallelize** the processing of all my samples rather than one sample at a time.
+I think it keeps things nice and orderly.

 To keep track of when I did things, I implemented a **naming system**.
 All scripts start with a number (i.e. 01 or 05) to indicate where in the pipeline they occur.
 The output directories also start with this same number and end with the date.

 Below is the workflow that worked for me with a breif(ish) description.

----

 ## Read Processing